openssl/openssl/INSTALL.md

 ### no-bulk

-Build only some minimal set of features.
+Build only a minimal set of features.
 This is a developer option used internally for CI build tests of the project.

 ### no-cached-fetch